IaroslavaMizai/n8n-weather-etl-pipeline/README.md

 ### 3. Duplicate Detection

-Existing records are checked against stored data using a generated date key.
-Previously processed records are excluded.
+Existing records are retrieved from the `weather_records` table and compared against incoming weather data using a generated date key.

+Previously processed records are filtered out before entering the processing pipeline.

 ### 4. Batch Processing